There are many good reasons to look for and follow the instructions on parking signs in the Town of Walkerville.

 To be eligible for a Residential Parking Permit, the applicant must be a resident of the Town of Walkerville, whose normal place of residence is subject to restrictive parking controls that provide for resident permit exemption.
 The number of parking permits that a resident may be eligible for is dependent on the amount of off-street parking available at their place of residence.
 There is a fee payable for each permit.

-Two Types of Residential Parking Permits are available;
+Three Types of Residential Parking Permits are available;

 - Fixed Residential Parking Permits are permits that are issued with respect to specific vehicles and are not transferable to other vehicles.
 Any tampering, alteration or misuse of the permit will render the permit invalid.